MunVM/MunVM/README.md

 # License

-Mun is licensed as GPLv3 a full overview of the license can be found [here](https://github.com/MunVM/MunVM/blob/master/LICENSE.md)
+Mun is licensed as MIT a full overview of the license can be found [here](https://github.com/MunVM/MunVM/blob/master/LICENSE.md)